Why general anesthesia or “dentistry while asleep”?

 - Your child should be resting at home for the remainder of the day.
 They should not run or ride a bike until the next day.

-- Give your child fluids (water, juice) after anaesthesia, begin with frequent & small quantities.
+- Give your child fluids (water, juice) after anesthesia, begin with frequent & small quantities.
 If your child is not experiencing any nausea or vomiting, they may drink milk and eat solid food as tolerated (please begin with easily digested foods).

 - If there is discomfort: Tylenol, Advil, Or Motrin may be given based on their age & weight.
 If nausea or vomiting: Gravol may be given based on your child’s age & weight.